Estimated reading time: 7 minutes

-Only the most passionate people can make a career of helping others in times of need, especially when drugs or alcohol is involved.
+Only the most passionate people can make a career of helping others in times of need, especially when drugs or alcohol are involved.

 These dedicated professionals save lives every day.
 They provide timely support to people with substance abuse disorders.
 Those who have a heart for helping people know that addiction can break apart people and families, and have selected a career to help families through these difficult times.